 Aside from your physical health, be mindful of your mental health.
 Where necessary consult a fertility coach or counselor who will help to ensure any decision you make is an informed one and that you are mentally prepared for the treatment you are planning.

 Finally, do your research.
-There are multiple treatment providers who claim high IVF success rates for over 40’s.
+There are multiple treatment providers who claim high IVF success rates for those over 40.
 Take your time before you decide on an appropriate treatment or destination.
 Ask treatment providers for their specific success rates for patients of your age; ensure the statistics they provide are transparent and easily understood.
 Book an appointment to speak to the team who will be responsible for your care; ask about what support the clinic provides; seek feedback from patients who have been treated at the clinic and obtain clear details of costs before you decide anything.

 Best IVF clinics in Europe for patients over 40

-As the majority of women will be seeking donor treatment ,you will need to invest some time in reviewing the legal framework of different destinations (i.e., is donor treatment legal; is donor treatment only available to married, heterosexual couples and so on).
+As the majority of women will be seeking donor treatment, you will need to invest some time in reviewing the legal framework of different destinations (i.e., is donor treatment legal; is donor treatment only available to married, heterosexual couples, and so on).

-IVF Abroad – restrictions and donors availability
+IVF Abroad – restrictions and donors’ availability

 Best IVF clinics in the world for women 40+